alexlopez1205/flutterApp_Pokemontest/README.md

 1. Open the folder on Visual studio code
 2. Start android emulator/use real device
+3. Open CMD
+4. Run flutter pub get
-3. Run flutter clean
+5. Run flutter clean
-4. Run fluttear run
+6. Run fluttear run
-5. Debug the app if you prefer
+7. Debug the app if you prefer
-6. Once it runs, scroll down/up to see the pokemon list.
+8. Once it runs, scroll down/up to see the pokemon list.

 ***************************************************************************************************************